 - Label every box – This will make it easier to make sure the right box is unloaded into the right room, saving you time and effort when it comes to unpacking.

-- Have an ‘essentials’ box – It’s exhausting to travel, and it’s horrific to spend all day traveling across state lines only to get to your new home and not be able to find the home luxuries.
+- Have an ‘essentials’ box – It’s exhausting to travel, and it’s horrific to spend all day travelling across state lines only to get to your new home and not be able to find the home luxuries.
 Make sure that you have toilet paper, a kettle, and some snacks in an easily identifiable box so that you don’t have to stop everything to run to the shops.

 It’s a good idea to use a packing calculator in advance so that you have some idea of how many boxes you’re going to need.
 Pack non-essentials first, and only start packing the items that you use every day when moving day gets closer.